 Lastly, check out each program and see if their menu items suit your taste and dietary needs before buying.

-This program is most limited in scope, as it’s only available in Southern California.
-But if you live in San Diego, you’ll find many available pickup locations.
+This program is most limited in scope, as it’s only available in Georgia.
+But if you live in their area, you’ll be able to buy their boxes.

 I hope this helps you get groceries at much lower costs!